History of Mexico in Timeline

 In 2019, Mexico had a Forest Landscape Integrity Index mean score of 6.82/10, ranking it 63rd globally out of 172 countries.

-In 2019, the Mexican Federal Police was dissolved and replaced by the National Guard.
+In 2019, the Mexican Federal Police was dissolved by a constitutional amendment and replaced by the National Guard.

 In 2019, the National Guard was formed from the disbanded Federal Police and military police of the Army and Navy.

-In 2019, the Villanueva solar park in Coahuila opened, is the largest solar power plant in the Americas with a capacity of 828 MW.
+In 2019, the Villanueva solar park in Coahuila opened as the largest solar power plant in the Americas, with a capacity of 828 MW.

-On February 28, 2020, the first confirmed case of COVID-19 in Mexico was reported.
+On February 28, 2020, the first confirmed case of COVID-19 was reported in Mexico.

-In December 2020, COVID-19 vaccination efforts began in Mexico.
+In December 2020, the COVID-19 vaccination program started in Mexico.

-A 2020 report by the BBC gave statistics on crime in Mexico, with 10.7 million households with at least one victim of crime.
+A 2020 report by the BBC gives statistics on crime in Mexico, with 10.7 million households with at least one victim of crime.

 As of 2020, an estimated 1.2 million foreigners settled in Mexico.